-My favorite book that i red so far was the last dance. this book is abot the last time the girl danced before she break both her leg the central idea is she was good dancer but lernd how to dance without leg.
-A sentence that support central idea is she realized that even though she could no logner dance like before, she could dance another way . the resolution of the story is when she break her leg two word I learn was rupture wich mean break and persevere means keep going.
+My favorite book that I read so far was “The Last Dance.
+This book is about the last time the girl danced before she broke both her legs.
+The problem is _____?
+The central idea is she was a good dancer but learned how to dance without legs, and that it’s important to be a fighter no matter what happens to you A sentence that supports the central idea is “she realized that even though she could no longer dance like before, she could dance another way .”
+The resolution of the story is when she broke her leg (IS THIS A RESOLUTION?
+I THINK IT’S THE PROBLEM).
+Two words I learned was “rupture” which means break and “persevere” means keep going.